NVIDIA/NVFlare/docs/user_guide/security/identity_security.rst

 to protect them from being compromised, that data needs to be made read-only.

 Because of the external pluginable authentication and authorization processes, the results of the processes could potentially cause the jobs to not be able to be deployed or run.
-When configuring and using these functions, the customers need to be aware of the impact and know where to plug in the authentication and authorization check.
+When configuring and using these functions, the users need to be aware of the impact and know where to plug in the authentication and authorization check.

 Event based pluginable authentication and authorization
 -------------------------------------------------------
-We will use the NVFlare event based solution to support the site-specific authentication and federated job-level authorization from the NVFlare platform.
-We will identify the proper points when each individual sites about the start, register and connect to the server, admins upload and submit the jobs to the system, the job started to dispatch to the sites, etc, fire the specific system events which allow the users to build and plugin their FLcomponents, listen to the events and provide their own authentication and authorization functions.
-In this case, you will be able to provide and implement any sort of additional security checks.
+The NVFlare event based solution supports site-specific authentication and federated job-level authorization.
+Users can provide and implement any sort of additional security checks by building and plugging in FLcomponents which listen to the appropriate events and provide custom authentication and authorization functions.

 .. code-block:: python